wakib1004/devops-learning/Docker/notes/notes.md

 ## Multi-stage builds for production

-Multi‑stage build is a way to write Dockerfiles so that instead of building everything in a single image, you split the build into multiple stages and only include what’s required in the final image.
+Multi‑stage build is a way to write Dockerfiles so that instead of building everything in a single image, you split the build into multiple stages and only include what’s required in the final image, reducing its size.

-Benefits of Multi-stage builds:
-- Reduced final image size
-- Higher security #explanation

 An example
 ```dockerfile